 Exhibit A Notice of Exercise

-This AND AUCTION AGREEMENT, dated as of , 2000 (this A and Auction Agreement@), is executed by and among Trust, a Delaware business trust organized and existing under the laws of the State of Delaware (Athe Transferor@), Enron Energy Services Operations, Inc., a corporation organized and existing under the laws of the State of Delaware (ASponsor@) and Hawaii 125-0 Trust (the ATrust@).
+This SALE TRANSFER AND AUCTION AGREEMENT, dated as of June 15 November 17, 2000 (this ASale Transfer and Auction Agreement@), is executed by and among LLC Interest Holdings 1 Owner Hawaii 125-0 Trust, a Delaware business trust organized and existing under the laws of the State of Delaware (Athe Transferor@), Enron Energy Services Operations, Inc., a corporation organized and existing under the laws of the State of Delaware (ASponsor@) and Hawaii I 125-0 Trust (the ATrust@).

 RECITAL

-The Trust has agreed to , and the Transferor has agreed to of the Class B limited liability company membership interest (the AAsset LLC Interest@) in Danno II, L.L.C., a limited liability company organized and existing under the laws of Delaware (AAsset LLC@).
-Subject to and upon the terms and conditions herein set forth, including the creation and continuance of the Transferor as a single purpose, bankruptcy remote entity, the parties are entering into this and Auction Agreement and the other Operative Documents are being entered into to facilitate the of the Asset LLC Interest and the financing of such .
+The Trust has agreed to purchase acquire, and the Transferor has agreed to sell,100% transfer, 100% of the Class B limited liability company membership interest (the AAsset LLC Interest@) in Danno II, L.L.C., a limited liability company organized and existing under the laws of Delaware (AAsset LLC@).
+Subject to and upon the terms and conditions herein set forth, including the creation and continuance of the Transferor as a single purpose, bankruptcy remote entity, the parties are entering into this Sale Transfer and Auction Agreement and the other Operative Documents are being entered into to facilitate the purchase conveyance of the Asset LLC Interest and the financing of such purchase acquisition.

 AGREEMENTS